SPTKL/db-data-library/README.md

 4. Run `library` commands

 ### Method C: Use github actions
-NOTE: This method will always push to S3
+>💡 Note: This method will always push to S3

 1. Navigate to the `Actions` section of the repo